Svhnn/sirixFork/README.md

 calculates the total amount of branch coverage by taking the number of hits and inputs.
 Did essentially the same for the toInt function, the only difference here is that there's 4 different branches, 3 ifs and one else, made the same type of files for toInt as for getByte but with different names.
 Checked the length and output correspondence with 4 assertions with different inputs.
-Also did all of the general README information. <br/>
+Also did all the general README information. <br/>

+Group member 2, Duarte: <br/>
+Sifted through 15+ projects in python in hopes of finding one both easy to understand and implement our tests.
+After spotting a mistake with Simao, from our colleague we were forced to change the project since the initial reading of NLOC was wrong, due to it also reading environment parameters.
+From there I dedicated my time to understand how and why it was relevant to increase the coverage of the branches.
+Once that was done  I chose two  functions, the equals in Array and FromUintVar in Calc.
+Created individual tools for both of the functions, to measure the coverage along with creating tests for each of these.
+The coverage tool I used was based upon Simao's tool, hence the similarities.